 - To your parent or teacher, read the following words and definitions. - 1.
 Reticent [REH tih sent]: withdrawn; not readily sharing thoughts and feelings - 2.
 Adulation [add you LAY shun]: excessive admiration, praise, or flattery - 3.
-Regale [rih GALE]: to entertain or amuse with talk, to lavishly supply with food or drink - Predecessor [PREH dih seh sir]: someone or something replaced by or followed by another - Unpretentious [uhn pree TEN shuss]: not concerned with appearing grand; modest; humble; sincere - 6.
-Insatiable [in SAV shuh bull]: Impossible to satisfy - Fill in the blanks below with a vocabulary word from above. - 1.
-I was impressed with how the duchess acted, as if she belonged in our modest neighborhood. - The new chief executive officer had to clean up the economic mess his had left the company in. - My whole team showed great to the new coach.
-We all wanted to him with stories of all our scores and wins. - I thought perhaps some hot cocoa would help the child break free of his mood and make him comfortable opening up to me. - 5.
-I hadn't eaten in two days, and my appetite was
+Regale [rih GALE]: to entertain or amuse with talk; to lavishly supply with food or drink - 4.
+Predecessor [PREH dih seh sir]: someone or something replaced by or followed by another - 5.
+Unpretentious [uhn pree TEN shuss]: not concerned with appearing grand; modest; humble; sincere - 6.
+Insatiable [in SAY shuh bull]: impossible to satisfy - Fill in the blanks below with a vocabulary word from above. - I was impressed with how unpretentious the duchess acted, as if she belonged in our modest neighborhood. - The new chief executive officer had to clean up the economic mess his predecessor had left the company in. - My whole team showed great adulation to the new coach.
+We all wanted to regale him with stories of all our scores and wins. - I thought perhaps some hot cocoa would help the child break free of his reticent mood and make him comfortable opening up to me. - 5.
+I hadn't eaten in two days, and my appetite was insatiable.

-Complete the exercises.

-LOOK at it, SAN (it, COVER it, WRITE it, CHECK it.
+LOOK at it, SAY it, COVER it, WRITE it, CHECK it.
 Complete twice for each word.

 belief

 believe

-Write the follo battalion, Brit owing spelling words in alphabetical order: boundaries ain, balance.
+Write the following spelling words in alphabetical order: boundaries, battalion, Britain, balance.

-1 2
+1 balance 2 ) battalion

+, , , D '' '

-3 4
+3 boundaries 4 Britain

-Handwriting

-opy the f ollowing quote by Helen Keller

-faith that leads to achievement."
+"Optimism is the faith that leads to achievement."

-"Optimi sm is the faith that leads to rent.
+"Optimism is the faith that leads to achievement."

-achieven rent

-5

-Book Study - The Touch of Magic & The Story of My Life